Emisire Shahan

-Emisire Shahan (14 August 1843 - 17 November 1919, also known as Amaziah Shahan) was a sergeant in the United States Army who was awarded the Presidential Medal of Honor for gallantry during the American Civil War.
+Emisire Shahan (14 August 1843 - 17 November 1919, also known as Amaziah Shahan) was a sergeant in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
 Shahan was awarded the medal on 3 May 1865 for actions performed at the Battle of Sailor's Creek in Virginia on 6 April 1865.

 Personal life

 Shahan was born on 14 August 1843 in Preston County, West Virginia to parents Samuel Shahan and Rebecca Wolfe.
 He was one of 3 siblings and 3 half-siblings fathered by Samuel Shahan.
 He married Rebecca Miller (1846-1886) in 1864 and Melvina H. Knight (1850-1929) in 1894, fathering a total of 9 children with Miller.
 He died on 17 November 1919 in Satsop, Washington and was buried in Masonic Cemetery in Elma, Washington.

 Military service

 Shahan enlisted in the Army as a corporal on 1 July 1861 in Clarksburg, West Virginia and was mustered in to Company A of the 1st West Virginia Cavalry.
 On 6 May 1865, at the Battle of Sailor's Creek in Virginia, Shahan captured the flag of the Confederate 76th Georgia Infantry.

 Shahan's Medal of Honor citation reads: